Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

 )
 ```

-Because of the precision required to get \\(5\\) numbers in the vector to be exactly right, we will set our learning rate to be lower and take more steps (we will take \\(50000\\) steps, in fact).
+Just for running this model, we are going to run our network with more steps (\\(50,000\\)), but with smaller step sizes (\\(1 \times 10^{-6}\\)).
 We will not worry about it too much for now, and dive into discussing it further for network parameter tuning.

 So, let's make the actual training loop now that will take the latent variable named `my_network_output`, created by applying `my_network` on `my_input`, to take on the value of `my_desired_output`!
 Can you do it without looking?
+This will be _almost_ the same as our first training loop, except we are asking our network to calculate the current latent output (instead of computing it from scratch each time.)

 ```python
 for _ in range(50000):